yiiext/imperavi-redactor-widget/readme.md

 a high quality WYSIWYG editor.

-Note that Imperavi Redactor itself is a proprietary commercial copyrighted software but since Yii community bought OEM license you can use it for free with Yii.
+Note that Imperavi Redactor itself is a proprietary commercial copyrighted software but since Yii community bought OEM license you can use it for free with both Yii 1.1.x and Yii 2.0.x.

+This repository contains an extension for 1.1.x.
+For 2.0.x check https://github.com/vova07/yii2-imperavi-widget.

 Usage
 -----